 I locate the lavender cuttings in bright indirect light for the first 3 weeks or so until I start to see new growth.

-The morning sun is less intense and the temperature is cooler which provides provides the cuttings with energy to photosynthesize and further develop its root system.
+The morning sun is less intense, and the temperature is cooler, which provides the cuttings with energy to photosynthesize and further develop their root system.

 Step 7 – How to Water the Cuttings

-The soil needs to be evenly moist after watering and then dry slightly before watering again.
-How often you specifically need to water depends on several factors such as temperatures, sun intensity and how well the potting soil retains moisture.
+The soil must be evenly moist after watering and then dry slightly before watering again.
+How often you specifically need to water depends on several factors, such as temperatures, sun intensity, and how well the potting soil retains moisture.

-I personally also leave a little bit of space in the propagation pot to feel the soil to a fingers depth, so I can feel how moist the soil is, to get the best idea of when to water.
+I personally also leave a little bit of space in the propagation pot to feel the soil to a finger depth so I can feel how moist the soil is to get the best idea of when to water.

-Use a rosette on your watering can that pours in a very fine, delicate stream as a big watering can without a rosette is likely to wash the soil away from your cuttings and ruin the propagation process.
+Important tip: I always use a rosette on my watering can that pours in a very fine, delicate stream, as a big watering can without a rosette is likely to wash the soil away from your cuttings and ruin the propagation process.

 Troubleshooting Lavender Propagation Problems

-If your cuttings are wilting then give to the soil a water and place a bag over the top to temporarily increase the humidity.
+Are your cuttings starting to wilt?
+Should you be concerned?
+If your cuttings are wilting then give the soil water and place a bag over the top to temporarily increase the humidity.
 Some wilting is normal and to be expected on cuttings without developed roots.
+(Mine always wilt temporarily if the temperature is high).

-Assess whether the wilting is due to lack of moisture (if the soil is moist and you using a bag for humidity then your likely okay) or whether it can be attributed to high temperatures and blazing sunshine, in which case provide some shade to alleviate the stress.
+Assess whether the wilting is due to lack of moisture (if the soil is moist and you are using a bag for humidity, then you are likely okay) or whether it can be attributed to high temperatures and blazing sunshine, in which case provide some shade to alleviate the stress.

-Keep in mind that too much water in the soil can also cause a drooping appearance, so if the cuttings are drooping despite the soil being well watered then try to ensure the soil stays evenly moist rather then boggy and move the cuttings to the shade if they are in the sun and the temperature is relatively high.
+Keep in mind that too much water in the soil can also cause a drooping appearance, so if the cuttings are drooping despite the soil being well watered, then try to ensure the soil stays evenly moist rather than boggy and move the cuttings to the shade if they are in the sun, and the temperature is relatively high.

 If some cuttings are dying, that is also to be expected.
-A 100% rate of propagation whilst possible is difficult to achieve even if you follow all the best practices.
+A 100% rate of propagation, whilst possible, is difficult to achieve even if you follow all the best practices.
+(Trust me, I have tried!)

-Simply remove any cuttings that have died to prevent then from rotting and causing problems for the remaining cuttings.
+You should remove any cuttings that have died to prevent them from rotting and causing problems for your remaining cuttings.

 How to Care for Propagated Lavender

-The lavender cutting should develop its roots within 3-6 weeks, as which point a plastic bag is no longer necessary to retain humidity and is likely to do more harm then good once the plant is established.
+The lavender cutting should develop its roots within 3-6 weeks, at which point a plastic bag is no longer necessary to retain humidity and is likely to do more harm than good once the plant is established.

-Sometimes propagated lavender actually produces flowers even in its first year to propagation, particularly if you take your cuttings in the early Spring.
+Sometimes propagated lavender actually produces flowers even in its first year of propagation, particularly if you take your cuttings in the early Spring.

-It is actually best practice to snip any developing flower buds off, if your cutting has been propagated that year as this helps to redirect the lavenders energy to growing roots and establishing properly rather then the energy intensive process of displaying flowers.
+My advice is to actually snip any developing flower buds off if your cutting has been propagated that year, as this helps to redirect the lavender’s energy to growing roots and establishing properly rather than the energy-intensive process of displaying flowers.
+(I know this can seem like a shame!).

-Your lavender will look much better and be far more hardy the following year.
+Your lavender will look much better and be far more hardy the following year, I promise!